PARVD0XSVPR3ME/Panos_Cafe/README.md

   `coffeeshop`.
 - Then in the `Import` tab click on the `browse...` button and select the `coffeeshop.sql` file included in this repo.
+- You must also set a Google Maps API key in `footer.php`.

 #### Limitations
 - The website content is written only in Greek